Damodar Dharmananda Kosambi: Tata Institute of Fundamental Research

 In the 1940s, Homi J. Bhabha invited Kosambi to join the Tata Institute of Fundamental Research (TIFR).
 Kosambi joined TIFR as chair for mathematics in 1946, and held the position for the next 16 years.
 He continued to live in his own house in Pune, and commute to Mumbai every day by the Deccan Queen train.

 After independence, in 1948–49 he was sent to England and to the US as a UNESCO Fellow to study the theoretical and technical aspects of computing machines.
 In London, he started his long-lasting friendship with Indologist and historian A.L.
 Basham.
 In the spring semester of 1949, he was a visiting professor of geometry in the Mathematics Department at the University of Chicago, where his colleague from his Harvard days, Marshall Harvey Stone, was the chair.
-In April–May 1949, he spent nearly two months at the Institute for Advanced Study in Princeton, New Jersey, discussing with such illustrious physicists and mathematicians as J. Robert Oppenheimer, Hermann Weyl, John von Neumann, Marston Morse, Oswald Veblen and Carl Ludwig Siegel amongst others.
+In April–May 1949, he spent nearly two months at the Institute for Advanced Study in Princeton, New Jersey, discussing with well-known physicists and mathematicians such as J. Robert Oppenheimer, Hermann Weyl, John von Neumann, Marston Morse, Oswald Veblen and Carl Ludwig Siegel amongst others.

 After his return to India, in the Cold War circumstances, he was increasingly drawn into the World Peace Movement and served as a Member of the World Peace Council.
 He became a tireless crusader for peace, campaigning against the nuclearisation of the world.
 Kosambi's solution to India's energy needs was in sharp conflict with the ambitions of the Indian ruling class.
 He proposed alternative energy sources, like solar power.
 His activism in the peace movement took him to Beijing, Helsinki and Moscow.
 However, during this period he relentlessly pursued his diverse research interests, too.
 Most importantly, he worked on his Marxist rewriting of ancient Indian history, which culminated in his book, An Introduction to the Study of Indian History (1956).

-He visited China many times during 1952–62 and was able to watch the Chinese revolution very closely, making him critical of the way modernisation and development were envisaged and pursued by the Indian ruling classes.
+He visited China many times during 1952–62 and was able to watch the Chinese Communist Revolution very closely, making him critical of the way modernisation and development were envisaged and pursued by the Indian ruling classes.
 All these contributed to straining his relationship with the Indian government and Bhabha, eventually leading to Kosambi's exit from the Tata Institute of Fundamental Research in 1962.